 “The importance of teaching these histories impacts all of our communities.”

-You can contribute to the courageous conversations driving reconciliation by supporting the acquisition of this artwork for the FUMA collection.
+You can contribute to the courageous conversations driving reconciliation by donating to Flinders University Museum of Art.